jolicode/castor/doc/going-further/interacting-with-castor/advanced-context.md

 * `false`: always disabled
 * a string: it represents an expression that will be evaluated in the context of the task and **must return a bool**.
 The task will be enabled if the expression returns `true` and disabled otherwise.
+Internally, it uses the [symfony/expression-language](https://symfony.com/doc/current/components/expression_language.html) component.The expression can use:
-The expression can use the `var()` function to get the value of a variable.
-Internally, it uses the [symfony/expression-language](https://symfony.com/doc/current/components/expression_language.html) component.
+  *  the `var()` function to get the value of a variable;
+  *  the `context()` function to a context by its name.
+Don't use the first argument to get the current context.

 ## Getting a specific context